ItaiAxelrad/itaiaxelrad/src/projects/personal/climbing-blog/index.md

 ## Static Site Generator

-There is no shortage of SSGs out in the world.
-Finding the correct one for your project is a bit annoying at times.
-For this project, I decided to try out 11ty, having heard only good things about it.
+There is no shortage of static site generators (SSGs) out in the world.
+As a result, finding the correct one for your project is a bit overwhelming.
+For this project, I decided to try out [11ty](https://www.11ty.dev/), having heard only good things about it.
 I have to say, it's really frictionless to use.
-Zero config out of the gate but it scales up nicely.
-The build times are a bit slow, but I suspect they would be with most SSGs seeing as the blog has roughly 1000 images and hundreds of pages to process.
+It is zero configuration by default but scales up nicely.
+The build times on this particular project are a bit slow, but I suspect they would be with any SSG seeing as the blog has hundreds of posts to process and roughly 1000 images.

 ## Image Optimization

 Image optimization has always been a bigger headache than it should be.
-Why isn't there a simple and beautiful solution?
-If you have one, please drop me a message.
-Ultimately, I went with Git LFS and Netlify's Large Media and image transforms.
-I use a markdown package to access the image source attribute at write and append my query.
-I also tacked on the native lazy loading attribute and implicit figures.
+Ultimately, I went with [Git LFS](https://git-lfs.github.com/) and [Netlify's Large Media](https://docs.netlify.com/large-media/overview/) and image transforms.
+It took me a couple tries to get LFS working properly and I still have missing images on the site that were not properly processed.
+That being said, 99% are and my repo is much smaller, my build times much faster, and ultimately the images are properly sized.
+In order to dynamically add my transform request query parameter to the posts, I use a markdown plugin called [replace-link](https://github.com/martinheidegger/markdown-it-replace-link) to access the image source attribute at build time and append my desired parameter.
+I also tacked on two additional markdown-it plugins for [native lazy loading attribute](https://github.com/ruanyf/markdown-it-image-lazy-loading) and [implicit figures](https://github.com/arve0/markdown-it-implicit-figures).
 Below is snippet from my `.eleventy.js` config file:

 ```js
   let markdownLibrary = markdownIt({